 The place has plenty of flora and fauna all year round.
 And a few medicinal herbs too.

 Mardi Himal Trek

 It is one of the short (around 6-7 days) and breathtaking trips in the Annapurna region of Nepal.
-It is a less known trek among tourists.
+It is a less-known trek among tourists.
 The trails are much more peaceful.
-The trek extends the up-to-the height of 4200 meters.
-The foothills of Mardi Himal Base Camp and Machhapuchhre (Fishtail mountain).
-The route passes through the winding remote trails.
+The trek extends a height of 4200 meters.
+The foothills of Mardi Himal Base Camp and Machhapuchhre (Fishtail Mountain).
+The route passes through winding remote trails.
 Also, you will observe the typical Gurung settlements of the Annapurna region.

-There are many tea houses and lodges at your services in that remote terrain.
+There are many tea houses and lodges at your service in that remote terrain.
 They are cheap and peaceful during this time.

 Ghorepani Poon Hill Trek